-2. Receiving an allegation or concern
+Receiving an allegation or concern

-• A member of staff who receives an allegation or has a concern about another member of staff should record their concerns on the Record Suspected/Allegation of Abuse - Appendix 2.
+A member of staff who receives an allegation or has a concern about another member of staff should record their concerns Safeguard.

 • The allegation should be reported immediately to a Senior Manager or the Safeguarding Manager.
 The receiving manager will inform the Director of HR immediately who will make an initial assessment of the allegation/concern.
-Where appropriate the Director of HR will delegate subsequent actions to another Assistant Principal or Designated Manager who should record information about the allegation/concern, the names of potential witnesses and actions taken.
+Where appropriate the Director of HR will delegate subsequent actions to another Executive/Assistant Principal or Designated Manager who should record information about the allegation/concern, the names of potential witnesses and actions taken.
 It is important that the Director of HR does not investigate the allegation.

-3. Initial Assessment
+Initial Assessment

 - The Director of HR should make an initial assessment of the allegation/concern on the basis of the information received, consulting with the (internal) Designated Safeguarding Lead, and if deemed necessary with the Local Authority Designated Officer (LADO).
-Notwithstanding, the LADO should be informed if the member of staff is alleged to have: - behaved in a way that has harmed, or may have harmed, a student; - possibly committed a criminal offence against, or related to, a student; or - behaved towards a student in a way that indicates s/he is unsuitable to work with children and/or adults at risk - The initial assessment will need to consider whether: - an investigation should take place; - the member of staff should be suspended pending an investigation. - If so then Wirral Met College Disciplinary Procedure should be followed - the matter should be referred to the police; - the matter should be referred to the Integrated Front Door - a combination of these should be instigated; - a referral is made to DBS
+Notwithstanding, the LADO should be informed if the member of staff is alleged to have: - behaved in a way that has harmed, or may have harmed, a student; - possibly committed a criminal offence against, or related to, a student; or - behaved towards a student in a way that indicates they are unsuitable to work with children and/or adults at risk - The initial assessment will need to consider whether: - an investigation should take place; - the member of staff should be suspended pending an investigation. - If so then Wirral Met College Disciplinary Procedure should be followed - the matter should be referred to the police; - the matter should be referred to the Integrated Front Door - a combination of these should be instigated; - a referral is made to DBS

-4. Enquiries and Investigations
+Enquiries and Investigations